RightToPrivacy/MACcleaner/README.md

 Using random intervals ensures you are not creating a pattern on the networks.

-Also a common problem with macchanger was MAC address reset to permanent (original/identity) MAC address upon disconnect from a network/wifi driver issues.
-By running this script you add many more mac addresses to the mix & ensure you are a needle in a haystack.
+Also a common issue just running macchanger is MAC address resets to permanent (original/identity) MAC address upon disconnect from a network/wifi driver issues.
+By running this script you add many more mac addresses to the mix & giving a sort of needle in a haystack for those not hard drive installs.

 This script was created with ethical intentions.
 If you want to contact me,
 email: righttoprivacy@tutanota.com

+Thanks to Alvaro Lopez Ortega <alvaro@alobbs.com> for writing macchanger which this script depends on, making life easier.